intrinio/javascript-sdk/docs/CompanyApi.md

 var identifier = "AAPL"; // String | A Company identifier (Ticker, CIK, LEI, Intrinio ID)

 var opts = {
-  'filedAfter': new Date("2017-01-01"), // Date | Filed on or after this date 'filedBefore': new Date("2018-01-01"), // Date | Filed on or before this date 'reportedOnly': false, // Boolean | Only as-reported fundamentals 'fiscalYear': 2017, // Number | Only for the given fiscal year 'statementCode': "", // String | Only of the given statement code 'type': "", // String | Only of the given type 'startDate': new Date("2017-01-01"), // Date | Only on or after the given date 'endDate': new Date("2018-01-01"), // Date | Only on or before the given date 'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'filedAfter': null, // Date | Filed on or after this date 'filedBefore': null, // Date | Filed on or before this date 'reportedOnly': false, // Boolean | Only as-reported fundamentals 'fiscalYear': 2017, // Number | Only for the given fiscal year 'statementCode': null, // String | Only of the given statement code 'type': null, // String | Only of the given type 'startDate': null, // Date | Only on or after the given date 'endDate': null, // Date | Only on or before the given date 'nextPage': null // String | Gets the next page of data from a previous API call };

 company_api.filterCompanyFundamentals(identifier, opts).then(function(data) {